trycourier/courier-android/Docs/Client.md

 ## Initialization

 Creating a client stores request authentication credentials only for that specific client.
 You can create as many clients as you'd like.
-More info about authentication can be found <a href="https://github.com/trycourier/courier-android/blob/master/Docs/Authentication.md#going-to-production"><code>here</code></a>
+See the "Going to production" section <a href="https://github.com/trycourier/courier-android/blob/master/Docs/Authentication.md#going-to-production"><code>here</code></a> for more info.

 ```kotlin
 // Creating a client